-Arriving in Buenos Aires early in the morning we transfer to the Waldorf Hotel (1 hour transfer).
+Arriving in Buenos Aires early in the morning we transfer to the Hotel Dazzler Recoleta (1 hour transfer).
 After some time to settle in at the hotel we will meet our local guide and set off for a tour of the city.
 We visit the picturesque Boca district and tour the flea markets of San Telmo.
 Meals are not included today so you are free to grab a bite at the hotel or any of the local restaurants, a great opportunity to get a glimpse of local life in Argentina.

 This morning after breakfast, we transfer to the airport for our flight down to Ushuaia where our guide will meet us at the airport.
 On arrival we transfer to our hotel (20mins) and have lunch before heading to the tourist port for a 3 hour boat tour of the surrounding area.
 Heading first for the Beagle Channel, we have superb views of the city, coast line and surrounding mountains.
 We sail south west to approach the island of Los Lobos, where we can observe sea lions in their natural environment and continue to Bird Island with its colonies of Magellan and Imperial Cormorants.
 Passing by "the scouts" lighthouse, where the ship Monte Cervantes sank in 1930, we continue to Martillo Island where we can observe the penguin colony that visit between November and March.